3803531/Chatbot/README.md

 area for viewing the chatbot's responses.
 This integration facilitates the sending of requests by users and the and viewing the chatbot's responses.

+# Speech Recognition
+We have integrated a voice recognition function to allow users to submit their requests by voice.
+This feature allows a more natural communication with the chatbot, by speaking directly to it.
+We used Google Speech Recognition for this implementation.